-As a postgraduate researcher at BU, the Doctoral College: Researcher Development Programme (RDP) can support you in developing the necessary skills, knowledge and attributes needed to complete your research degree and for your longer-term career ambitions.
+As a postgraduate researcher at BU, the Doctoral College Researcher Development Programme (RDP) can support you in developing the necessary skills, knowledge and attributes needed to complete your research degree and for your longer-term career ambitions.

-About the programme
+About the Researcher Development Programme

 By mapping the RDP against the RDF you will be able to set aspirational goals, identify opportunities for further professional development, develop an action plan and articulate and evidence the transferability of your skills for your CV, in job applications and during interview in a language employers inside and outside of academia will recognise and respect.

 It is a guiding principle of the QAA that PGRs are offered personal and professional development to complement their research.
 The Researcher Development Programme is a key element of the Doctoral College’s provision for PGRs at BU, and we are duly proud of the range and diversity of the support we offer.

 The Doctoral College’s Researcher Development Programme is central to enabling PGRs at BU to reach their full academic and professional potential.
 The flexible provision facilitates customisation to meet the individual needs of PGRs, in their development as a researcher, in consideration of the wider context of their research area, and in preparation for their careers in or out of academia.

 Dr Fiona Knight and Dr Julia Taylor (Doctoral College Academic Managers)